jevad/NLTKinstallForNlpClass/README.md

 <a name="tbd"/>
 ## Coming Soon (if I have time):  Some other ways to set things up -- not quite as easy but probably worth the extra effort.
-If you want to be able to run multiple versions of python on your computer or have custom library setups for individual projects, you'll want to use a virtual environment -- this is more useful than you might think.
+If you want to be able to run multiple versions of python on your computer or have custom library setups for individual projects, you'll want to use virtual environments -- this is more useful than you might think.
 You can create virtual environments using conda, which comes with Miniconda and Anaconda, or with virtualenv, which you can install with Pip.
 I'll try to get around to adding some instructions in this section for how to do that.
 In the meantime, you can just google it.
-* Use Miniconda or Anaconda to set up an environment for the class -- this is the way I have things set up.
+* TBD: Use Miniconda or Anaconda to set up an environment for the class -- this is the way I have things set up.
-* Use the "standard tools", pip and virtualenv, to set up an environment for the class -- this is the way to go if you want to use a Python system that you've already installed.
-(In 32-bit environments, this should be as easy as it is for Mac or Unix -- just follow the Mac/Unix instructions, leaving out the "sudo" commands.
-To get NumPy installed, this might require setting up the Windows SDK in 64-bit environments, which isn't hard but requires instructions if you're not a programmer-type -- I need to check on this.)
+* TBD: Use the "standard tools", pip and virtualenv, to set up an environment for the class.

 <a name="notes"/>
 ## Special Notes